Sundance 2024: <em>A Different Man</em>, <em>Realm of Satan</em> | Filmmaker Magazine

 Sundance 2024: A Different Man, Realm of Satan

 There’s a story about a Soviet commissar who, upon seeing Solaris, proved that he both completely understood the movie and didn’t understand it at all by indignantly demanding to know what the point is of humanity going from one end of the universe to the other if they bring all their emotional shit with them.
 That’s not far from the moral of Aaron Schimberg’s third feature A Different Man, the story of a man who gets radical plastic surgery only to find out he still has to live with himself.
-Containing elements of Seconds (plastic surgery with unintended consequences) and The Tenant (the terrors of isolated apartment living), A Different Man initially stars Adam Pearson as actor Edward.
-Pearson has neurofibromatosis, a condition manifested as facial deformation, meaning he can really only play characters with that affliction—precisely the limitation Edward encounters as a working thespian, introduced on-set for what’s later revealed to be a workplace training video on how to interact with people like him.
+Containing elements of Seconds (plastic surgery with unintended consequences) and The Tenant (the terrors of isolated apartment living), A Different Man stars Sebastian Stan — in the film’s first half masked underneath astonishing makeup designed by Michael Marino — as actor Edward.
+Edward has neurofibromatosis, a condition manifested as facial deformation, meaning he can really only play characters with that affliction—precisely the limitation Edward encounters as a working thespian, introduced on-set for what’s later revealed to be a workplace training video on how to interact with people like him.

 “Sad as it is, it comes as no surprise” that pretty people do better in the workplace, the tutorial’s narrator chirpily announces, and it’s this unkindly articulated truth that torments Edward.
 Repeatedly described as a “nervous nellie,” Edward lives alone in an apartment with a hole in the ceiling that grows bigger, blacker and more mole-like in its appearance by the day, mirroring his physically-caused and ever-growing self-loathing.
 He gazes haplessly around him at heterosexual couples and pines for his playwright neighbor Ingrid (Renate Reinsve) until finally signing up for experimental surgery.
-After an initial unnerving period of his face peeling off in bloody strips, Edward emerges looking like Sebastian Stan, who takes over the role from there.
-Pearson returns later, clarifying why the opening titles bill him as playing “Oswald,” a role in an entirely different register.
+After an initial unnerving period of his face peeling off in bloody strips, Edward emerges looking like, well, Sebastian Stan, but now finds himself in competition with another actor, the buoyant Oswald, played by Adam Pearson, who himself has neurofibromatosis.

 Up to this point, A Different Man has empathized with its protagonist by taking on the form of a psychological horror film in which the world’s everyday tormenting of Edward is externalized through sudden loud noises and especially Umberto Smerilli’s exemplary score, in which stretches of smoothly arranged jazz, complete with sax solos, are nervewrackingly punctuated by sudden rising bursts of feedback.
 When Edward changes form, the film does too, becoming a sort of nervy comedy.
 Now ruggedly handsome, Edward immediately picks up work as a high-powered real estate agent and moves from his ratty apartment into a luxe-y Manhattan residence with an excellent cityscape view.
 Conventionally sexually viable, he re-enters Ingrid’s life under a new identity, only to find that his physical transformation has left him exactly the same person internally.
 The problem both was his appearance, which objectively changed how people responded to him, and wasn’t that at all—it’s now all the skittishness and self-pity from the resulting and now firmly internalized trauma that he can’t slough off.

-Note: Editor’s Note: An earlier version of this story misidentified the actor playing Edward in A Different Man’s first half; it is Sebastian Stan.